MancaZerovnikMekuc/UroCell/README.md

 * *data*: contains the original FIB-SEM scanned data
 * *mito*: contains manual annotations of mitochondria
-* *lyso*: contains manual annotations of endo-lysosomes
+* *lyso*: contains manual annotations of endolysosomes

 ### Acknowledgements
 The dataset is published under the [CC-BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 Feel free to use it for your research with necessary attributions.